sorcerykid/safety_deposit/README.txt

     string to the itemstack meta.

   * safety_deposit.decrypt_metadata( itemstack )
     Decrypts and deserializes the itemstack meta.
-As a fallback, in case the meta is not actually encrypted, it will simply be deserialized.
+As a fallback, in case the string is not actually encrypted, it will simply be deserialized.

 If someone happens to obtain a copy of the map (without the private key of the server